verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] I really wish I was the kind of person who could do that.
 - [ ] Not as fascinating as the fact that you find it fascinating.
 - [ ] Tez hawa ne mujhse poochha, ret pe kya likhte rehte ho?
 Kin socho mein gum rehte ho?
+- [ ] The extra weight you have put on.
+I think you wear it well.